Fair Grove in Greene County, Missouri — The American Midwest (Upper Plains)

 Erected 1987 by Greene County Historic Sites Board.

 Location.
 37° 22.995′ N, 93° 9.067′ W. Marker is in Fair Grove, Missouri, in Greene County.
-Marker can be reached from S. Main 0 miles south of Missouri Highway 125, on the left when traveling south.
+Marker can be reached from S. Main, 0 miles south of Missouri Highway 125, on the left when traveling south.
+The plaque is on the front, external wall of the mill; located to the right of the door as you're looking at it.
 Touch for map.
-The plaque is on the front, external wall of the mill; located to the right of the door as you're looking at it.
 Marker is in this post office area: Fair Grove MO 65648, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Covered Bridge, Fair Grove, Missouri (within shouting distance of this marker); First Church In Greene County (approx. 13.1 miles away); Gettysburg Address (approx. 13.2 miles away); Indian Mounds (approx. 13½ miles away); Fairbanks Hall (approx. 13½ miles away); Tau Eta Gamma (local) (approx. 13½ miles away); Civil War Entrenchments (approx. 13.6 miles away); a different marker also named Fairbanks Hall (approx. 13.6 miles away).
+Covered Bridge, Fair Grove, Missouri (within shouting distance of this marker); Veterans Memorial (approx. 8˝ miles away); First Springfield Railroad (approx. 12.9 miles away); First Church In Greene County Gettysburg Address (approx. 13.2 miles away); Indian Mounds (approx. 13˝ miles away); Fairbanks Hall (approx. 13˝ miles away); Tau Eta Gamma (local) (approx. 13˝ miles away).